 Sure, you probably have a general understanding of what chatbots do and perhaps even know the programming basics behind them.
-But suppose you need to look for a chatbot provider or need to have an informed conversation about artificial intelligence (AI) and machine learning.
-In that case you need to beef up your chatbot vocabulary.
+But suppose you need to look for a chatbot provider or have an informed conversation about artificial intelligence (AI) and machine learning.
+In that case, you need to beef up your chatbot vocabulary.

 We’ve put together this chatbot terminology guide to save you from having to Google every developer-centric term and technical acronym you come across.
 This glossary will cover the basic chatbot terms you need to know and will be regularly updated with new entries.

 First things first: a chatbot is a computer program that imitates and processes human conversations on websites, apps, and messaging platforms like Facebook Messenger and WhatsApp.
 They automatically process questions and provide relevant answers without human intervention.

 While most people think of chatbots as being limited to written conversation, more advanced software can handle spoken language.
 These bots are sometimes referred to as voicebots.